Philip Yordan: Major studios

 Yordan produced and adapted Budd Schulberg's novel The Harder They Fall (1956), which was directed by Mark Robson.

 In February 1955 Jerry Wald of Columbia announced they would make a film based on the Krakatoa explosion written by Yordan, under Yordan's new contract with Columbia.
 The film would not be made until over a decade later.
+In January 1957 he sold a story Diamond in the Rough to Jerry Wald.